Road closure proposals

 A School Street sees a road directly outside a school temporarily closed to motor vehicles to become a pedestrian and cycle zone for a short period of time at the beginning and end of the school day.
 Closing the road space outside schools at drop off and pick up times provides a much safer environment for everyone at peak times.
 This will also accommodate social distancing, especially for parents congregating at pick up time, as a road free from vehicles can typically gain an extra 7-metre-wide space for pedestrians.

-School Streets schemes are in place, or due to be introduced, at the following schools across Southampton:
+School Streets schemes are in place, or due to be introduced, from Monday to Friday: 8:00 – 9:30am & 2:15 – 3:45pm (except where noted otherwise) during the school term, at the following schools across Southampton:

 More information about the Southampton School Streets programme can be found on the My Journey website.
 Here you'll find advice on social distancing for schools and also for families on the school run.